alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

-Then click on button `vote yes` or `vote no` to test the functionnality.
+Then click on the button `vote yes` or `vote no` to test the functionality.
 Once your transaction has been confirmed, you can use the `Show contract state` button to verify that the vote has been counted.

-## Closing
+### Closing
 Implement the `closeVotingScript` and `close` function.

 In `util/voting.tsx`: